Do Go On - 396 - Rosemary Brown: A Musical Seance

 And then is the thing I'm comparing it to?

-Fuck, is it navy?
+Fuck, is it Navy?

-Are they navy or black?
+Are they Navy or Black?

 Beethoven, he's been dead longer.

-Apparently, after a while, Liszt became so comfortable living in the 60s,
+Liszt became so comfortable living in the 60s.

-he even lost his Victorian clothing and started dressing in the fashion of the day.
+and started dressing in the fashion of the day.

-Changed his ghost fashion.
+He changed his ghost fashion.

 Wow.

-So, that's wearing like a Sergeant Pepper's uniform.
+So it's wearing like a Sergeant Pepper's uniform.

 Yeah, very modern.

-they're kind of, they're always in the clothes they died in or whatever.
+They're always in the clothes they died in or whatever.

-Yeah.
-Like, let me update this a bit.
+Let me update this a bit.

-He wore apparently what was called a- what's called a Cossack or something.
+He wore apparently what was called a what's called a Cossack or something.

-You know, a Christian monk or something might have worn it back in the day.
+It's like an old robe that a, you know, a Christian monk or something might have worn it back in the day.

 So, yeah, that is very ghosty.